NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

 What we understand here is that there is a discrepancy.
 Some objects will be in the local timeline, and others will be in the remote timeline.
 The remote timeline is out-of-sync with the local timeline, which gets worse with ping.
 Even though this might seem bad, but that's how almost every First Person Shooter works.
 The local player in an FPS game is in the predicted timeline, while other players (remote players) are in the remote timeline.
 Why is that though?
 Why not put all objects in the predicted timeline for an FPS game?

 The problem with this is that, usually, the acceleration speeds of an FPS character are too fast that the prediction will always be wrong, and it results in a poor gameplay experience.
 You will see a player come out of a corner and suddenly disappear, due to mis-predictions.
+In addition, server-authoritative bullet hit-detection is tricky on predicted remote objects.
+Since, due to mis-predictions, missed shots will be common.
+In contrast, [lag-compensation](lag-compensation.md), which is a technique that only works with remote timelines, allows for perfect hit-detection.

 An important fact to emphasize is that it's impossible for the client to correctly predict the inputs of other clients.
 This is an obvious result of latency, we can't predict what other players are thinking.
 However, players usually don't drastically change their inputs from one moment to the other, which is a good thing.